 Pulmonary graft versus host disease (GvHD) is one of the thoracic manifestations that can complicate hematopoietic stem cell transplantation.
 Pulmonary GvHD can be broadly divided into acute and chronic disease 1-4:

 pulmonary involvement is rare

 the median time of onset o...

-This article discusses the pulmonary manifestations of granulomatosis with polyangiitis (previously known as Wegener's granulomatosis).
+This article discusses the pulmonary manifestations of granulomatosis with polyangiitis (previously known as Wegener granulomatosis).
 It is classified as a type of pulmonary angiitis and granulomatosis.

-Granulomatous bronchiolitis is a pathological type of bronchiolitis (not an imaging classification) characterised by an underling granulomatous reaction involving the small airways (bronchioles).
+Granulomatous bronchiolitis is a pathological type of bronchiolitis (not an imaging classification) characterized by an underling granulomatous reaction involving the small airways (bronchioles).

 It is grouped as form of cellular bronchiolitis 1